 A paragraph is nothing but a group of sentences that collectively express a specific concept.
 Journals, books, novels, academic writings, and such are composed of consecutive paragraphs.
 A highly controversial question regarding writing paragraphs is that how long a paragraph should be.
-There are debates about whether a paragraph should contain only three sentences, or it should be longer than five to six sentences; some linguists also recommend that a paragraph should be one to two hundred words long.
+There are debates about whether a paragraph should contain only three sentences, or it should be longer than five to six sentences; some linguists also recommend that a paragraph should be one to two hundred words long (Learn about paragraph structure).

 Actually, a paragraph cannot be measured by characters or words or even by sentences.
 The actual length of a paragraph is solely the idea that the paragraph is trying to convey.
 Although there may be some differences followed to write different sorts of articles, the length of an academic paragraph is not the same as the technical paragraph.
 Here are a number of well-established principles on the length of a paragraph.